 Early Middle College

-- Must agree to postpone high school graduation one year to participate in a 13th year
+- Must agree to postpone high school graduation one year to participate in a fifth year of high school

 Direct Credit courses are high school courses that are eligible for college credit and meet high school requirements.
 The courses are taught by high school teachers at the high school the student attends.